ames-market/AMES-V5.0/INSTALLATION.rst

     	AMES V5.0 uses the CPLEX optimization solver, available at: https://www.ibm.com/support/pages/downloading-ibm-ilog-cplex-optimization-studio-v1290

-After installation steps 1-6 are complete, the AMES V5.0 command line takes the form
+After installation instructions 1-6 have been carried out, the AMES V5.0 command line takes the form:
 	C:/YourLocationForAmesV5.0/TESAgents/

 The batch files `compileAMES.bat’ and `runAMES.bat’ are located in the TESAgents folder.
 The path of the super directory that contains the AMES V5.0 folder needs to be added to each of these batch files.